 When to Move from Independent to Assisted Living

-When is it time to start moving from independent to assisted living?
+So, when is it time to start moving from independent living to assisted living?
 What are the signs that your aging parent may be ready for such a move?
 And how is such a move handled?
 Let’s get into it.

 The Differences Between Independent and Assisted Living

-For the sake of this discussion, independent living environments are any situation where a person lives independently.
-This could be in a house or condo, in an apartment, in a retirement community — the idea is simply that the resident is fully responsible for themselves on a daily basis.
+Independent living environments are any situation where a person lives independently.
+This could be in a house or condo, in an apartment, in a retirement community — the idea is simply that the resident is fully responsible for themselves on a daily basis, and is able to spend their days how they prefer (golfing, traveling, spoiling grandchildren, etc.).

 There may be outside help involved.
 Perhaps a home health aide comes over once a week or even once a day, to help with daily chores and other needs.
 For the most part, your parent is still participating in independent living.